All Episodes

 Obama's economic policies have created 91 million people not working.

-There is not one aspect in the average American's definition.
+There is not one aspect in the average American's definition, not one thing of this administration's that's working.

 Now, from the Obama standpoint, you could argue it's working exactly as planned.

-If you want to transform the country, if you don't like the way it was, and you're trying to turn it upside down, then what's going on right now, it has to happen.
+If you want to transform the country, if you don't like the way it was and you're trying to turn it upside down, then what's going on right now, it has to happen.

 And even in the glitterati, even in the elites of the left, this is not supposed to be happening.

-Their guy's never supposed to be 37 percent.
+Their guy's never supposed to be 37%.

 I mean, he's a messiah.

-But the real problem for them is remember, folks, the Democrat Party and the American left only survive when they successfully camouflage who they are, what they believe, and what they want to accomplish.
+But the real problem for them is, remember, folks, the Democrat Party and the American left only survive when they successfully camouflage who they are, what they believe, and what they want to accomplish.

 The only way they win election nationally.